 The confusion arises because different parts of your body require different pH levels.
 A healthy person will have an acidic environment in their stomach and intestines, and a slightly alkaline blood pH of around 7.4.
 Their body tissues will be slightly alkaline too.

 So what does this mean for your anti-Candida diet?
 Avoid red meats, as they produce alkaline ammonia when they are digested in your gut.
 Stay away from junk food.
-Most importantly, eat lots of vegetables.
+Most importantly, eat lots of high-fiber vegetables.
 Candida sufferers tend to have overly alkaline gut environments and acidic tissues.
 Over time, a healthy, balanced diet will help to restore the correct pH and microbial balance in each of these areas.

 Myth #4: You Need To Eliminate Candida Albicans Completely To Feel Better